EVHaste/haste-makes-waste/_posts/2022-01-01-suppose-google-was-compromised.markdown

 ### So, was all of this shit worth it?
 ## Absolutely.

 Today I am confident that every piece of technology in my house is working *for me*.
 It's going to require ongoing monitoring and could realistically shift at any time, but for now I feel powerful, and in control.
-I learned a lot, and it turns out the whole "Val stupid and can't computer" thing was a story my abuser created about me.
+I learned a lot, and it turns out the whole "Val stupid and can't computer" thing was a story my abuser created about me with no basis in reality.
 With a bit of research and the help of some friends who cared, I was able to learn what I needed to know just fine and even established an extra baseline of infosec knowledge to help me in my career.
+I still have a lot to learn, but today I partner directly with my security teams to work on problems kind of like these!

 This state of inner peace is attainable, so more than anything I'd want survivors to know that you can do it, and it's not insurmountable.